The Ultimate Guide to Bras

 A Glance Back

-The modern brassiere, originally known as a "soutien-gorge", was a French invention that came on the scene in the early 1900s.
+The modern brassiere, originally known as a "soutien-gorge", was a French invention that was introduced in the early 1900s.
 It was born out of a desire to move away from the confining, rigid corsets of the day.
-Corsets were used to shape the torso and bust, keeping everything in place with coarse fabrics fitted with whalebones.
-Ouch!
-In 1914, Mary Phelps Jacobs was awarded the first U.S. patent for the brassiere, a simple design she created from handkerchiefs and ribbon (homemade bras were common prior to the patent and subsequent mass production.)
+These painful foundations were used to shape the torso and bust keeping everything in place made with coarse fabrics and whalebones.

 During the 1920s, flat chests and narrow hips were in vogue.
-Gone was the need for the curvy corset and in its place was a lightweight cotton bra, which in most cases, was no more than a bodice or camisole without support.
-Large busted women, desperately seeking to create the coveted boyish figure of the Flapper, wrapped their breasts to their bodies in order to fit into fashionable sheath dresses.
+Gone was the need for the curvy corset and in its place was a lightweight cotton bra, which in most cases was no more than a bodice or camisole that had virtually no support.
+Large busted women desperately seeking the coveted boyish figure of the flapper decade tightly bound their breasts against their bodies in order to fit into fashionable sheath dresses.

-In the 1930s, designers re-embraced the feminine form.
-Flowing gowns of silks and satins graced the bodies of Hollywood’s leading ladies, leaving little to the imagination.
+In the 1930s designers re-embraced the feminine form.
+Flowing gowns of silks and satins graced the bodies of Hollywood’s leading ladies leaving little to the imagination.
 The bosom was again in style.
 This decade saw the introduction of bras with fitted cups made from newly invented synthetic fabrics.
-These bras featured little in the way of ornamentation and were designed to appear invisible under body-clinging fabrics — hence the bra-less illusion (although I don't think Ms. Harlow is wearing a bra in this publicity photo.)
+These bras featured little in the way of ornamentation and were designed to appear invisible under clinging fabrics.

 Types of Bras

 There are almost as many types of bras as there are women who wear them.
 Here are descriptions of the seven most popular styles: